Thank you for your interest in BaseCamp. Due to COVID-19, BaseCamp experiences will not be offered this summer.

 Please note: This course (RECL 0N06) is non-credit bearing and does not count toward completing your degree at Brock.

-Brock BaseCamp is a distinctive summer experience for incoming undergraduate students to Brock University.
-While BaseCamp trips take place in the outdoors, the primary goal is to welcome first-year students to Brock and to introduce them to life as a university student.
+Brock BaseCamp is a distinctive summer experience for undergraduate students at Brock University.
+While BaseCamp trips take place in the outdoors, the primary purpose is to enhance our students’ overall experience at the University.
 The following goals serve as a guide for Brock BaseCamp trips:

 - Provide participants the opportunity to talk about student life issues such as drug and alcohol use, living away from home, diversity and positive interpersonal relationships.